scotthcollins/X_Cleaner/twitter-delete-posts/README.md

 # Twitter Delete Posts

-This project is a standalone Python script that allows users to delete all their Twitter posts.
-It utilizes the Twitter API to authenticate the user, retrieve their tweets, and delete them as needed.
+This project is a standalone Python script that allows users to delete all their X (formerly Twitter) posts.
+It utilizes the X API to authenticate the user, retrieve their posts, and delete them as needed.

 ## Project Structure